Unicode CLDR Project

 Translations and other language data

 CLDR has an online tool to gather data, the Survey Tool.
-The Survey Tool is open twice a year to gather data for new structure, and make corrections in previously-released data.
+The Survey Tool is usually open once a year to gather data for new structure, and make corrections in previously-released data.

 Code and Structure